 Imagine my surprise when it turned out I actually dislike the EU because I’m a thick, uneducated, racist, xenophobic Little Englander (with feet for hands).
 And thanks to the courageous work of writers like Polly Toynbee and Jonathan Freedland I also learnt the reason I voted Leave was because I’d fell hook, line and sinker for the lies and distortions of Boris Johnson and his band of right-wingers, cynically exploiting my small-town predilection for fear and hatred.
 Where on earth would people like me be without privately educated journalists to tell us what we really think?

-The revelation hit me like a ton of bricks, the very same bricks I should have been laying on a freezing cold site in Dusseldorf instead of reading about grown up issues that only 22 year olds with degrees in Art or Gender Studies could hope to understand.
-And in those first few days I watched the news and browsed the net bursting with guilt at what I’d done.
+The revelation hit me like a ton of bricks, the very same bricks I should have been laying on a freezing cold site in Dusseldorf instead of reading about grown up issues that only 22-year-olds with degrees in Art or Gender Studies could possibly understand.
+And in those first few days I watched the news and browsed the net, bursting with guilt.
 But it wasn’t the government’s cack-handed response or ill-timed back-stabbing that swung it.
 It wasn’t Farage and co’s predictable backtracking on outlandish campaign promises.
 It wasn’t the plummeting pound or inevitable economic instability.
 It wasn’t even the delay in offering assurances to EU nationals that they would be able to remain in Britain.

 No, it was the tireless work of one of the most misunderstood groups in society.
 Not the majority of normal Remainers who voted accordingly while respecting the views of others.
 Not those who mistrusted the EU but wanted to stay in because they feared the consequences of leaving.
 Not the millions who were eager to remain due to personal and work circumstances.
 And not even those who passionately believed in the EU but accepted the decision with grace and a desire to see the country united through a period of era-defining upheaval.
 Because they’re all traitors and pussies.